How do I invest?

 I then explained that now that I have a very substantial asset base, I balance my higher growth residential properties with retail, industrial and commercial properties that deliver stronger cash flow but lower capital growth.

-Over the years I’ve honed my property investment strategy to find that one per cent of properties that I like to call “investment grade” properties, – ones that are likely to grow at wealth producing rates of return.
+Over the years I’ve honed my property investment strategy to find that 5% of properties that I like to call “investment grade” properties, - ones that are likely to grow at wealth producing rates of return.

 I use what I call a “top-down approach” to my investment selection.